Nesss86/Machine-Learning-Project-Unsupervised-Learning/README.md

 # Machine Learning Project - Unsupervised Learning

 ## Project/Goals
-The goal of this project was to perform an unsupervised learning on a "Wholesale Data" dataset.
+The goal of this project was to perform unsupervised learning on a "Wholesale Data" dataset.
 This dataset refers to clients of a wholesale distributor and includes the annual spending in monetary units (m.u.) on diverse product categories.
 The following stages were performed on the data set provided:
 - Exploratory data analysis
 - Preprocessing
 - Kmeans Clustering